 Tasks¶

-Tasks in Ethopy define the experimental protocol by combining experiments, behaviors, and stimuli with specific parameters.
-They serve as configuration files that specify how an experiment should run.
+Tasks in Ethopy define the experimental protocol by combining experiments, behaviors, and stimuli and specifying their parameters.
+They serve as configuration files of the experiments.

 Task Structure¶